NathanBiette/EpicDungeonQuest/README.md

 the night elves of the Dark isle region. <br>

 Elves have a bonus of +8 in Dexterity and +4 in Magic but have a malus of -8 in Strength and Constitution.<br>
-If a xxxxxxx uses wind magic, they have a bonus of +12 instead of +4 in Magic.<br>
+If a Elio uses wind magic, they have a bonus of +12 instead of +4 in Magic.<br>
-If a xxxxxxx uses earth magic, they have a bonus of +12 instead of +4 in Magic.<br>
+If a Sylve uses earth magic, they have a bonus of +12 instead of +4 in Magic.<br>
-If a xxxxxxx uses fire magic, they have a bonus of +12 instead of +4 in Magic.<br>
+If a Elfire uses fire magic, they have a bonus of +12 instead of +4 in Magic.<br>
-If a xxxxxxx uses water magic, they have a bonus of +12 instead of +4 in Magic.<br>
+If a Hydrile or Ondin uses water magic, they have a bonus of +12 instead of +4 in Magic.<br>
 If a high-elf uses creation magic, they have a bonus of +12 instead of +4 in Magic.<br>
-Night elves have a bonus of +8 in Perception.<br>
+Nightelves have a bonus of +8 in Perception.<br>

 #### The dwarves